Political families of the Philippines: Villar

 The Villar political clan, based in Las Piñas, is one of the richest political dynasties.
-They are the owners of the company Vista Land and Camella, former farmlands that they converted into subdivisions since 1977.
-They have a namesake city in Cavite connecting Laguna and southern parts of Metro Manila called the Villar City.
+They are the owners of the real estate company Vista Land and its subsidiary Camella, which have developed former farmlands into subdivisions since 1977.
+They have a namesake development called Villar City in Cavite, connecting Laguna and the southern parts of Metro Manila.

-It started with Manuel Villar, who ran as a representative of Las Piñas-Muntinlupa's at-large district in 1992 and won a seat.
+The dynasty started with Manuel Villar, who ran as a representative of Las Piñas-Muntinlupa's at-large district in 1992 and won a seat.
 He became a senator and served from 2001 until 2013, when he joined Nacionalista in 2003 and became a chairman.
 He ran for president in the 2010 presidential election, but lost to Benigno Aquino III.
 His wife Cynthia Villar ran as Representative of the Lone District of Las Piñas, won in a landslide victory in 2001, and was seated until 2010.
 She ran for senator in the 2013 Senate election, won a seat replacing her husband, and was re-elected in 2019.
 She was one of the authors of Republic Act No. 11203 or the Rice Tariffication Law, which reduced the income of farmers.

 Their son Mark Villar was the Secretary of Public Works and Highways during the Duterte Administration from 2016 to 2022.
 He is controversial, because he built the CAVITEX–C-5 Link or the Las Piñas flyover, which affected the right of way of the LRT Line 1 Cavite Extension.
 He ran for senator in the 2022 Senate election and won a seat.

-His sister Camille Villar was a member of the House of Representatives for Las Piñas from 2019 to 2025.
+Their daughter Camille Villar was a member of the House of Representatives for Las Piñas from 2019 to 2025.
 She ran for the Senate in the 2025 elections, won, and assumed office in June 2025.

 The Villar family are one of the top spenders during election campaigns.

 Ynares

-The Ynares political clan is one of the old and longest political rule, ruling over the province of Rizal.
+The Ynares political clan has one of the longest periods of political rule, ruling over the province of Rizal.

-The current progenitor of the political clan is Nina Ynares, who became a governor from 2022 to present succeeding her mother Rebecca Ynares.